 October 21, 1991: Apple launches its PowerBook 100 series, the most important laptops in Apple history — and one of the most important tech gadgets of all time.

-The first successful Apple mobile devices
+PowerBook 100: The first successful Apple mobile devices

-The PowerBook 100 looks somewhat different in design to the PowerBook 140 and 170.
-There’s a good reason for this: while Apple designed the latter two models, the former was designed by Sony.
-The PowerBook 100 shipped with 2 MB of expandable RAM (up to 8 MB), and a 20-40 MB hard drive.
+The PowerBook 100 looks somewhat different than the PowerBook 140 and 170.
+There’s a good reason: While Apple designed the latter two models, Sony designed the former.
+The PowerBook 100 shipped with 2MB of expandable RAM (up to 8MB), and a hard drive ranging from 20MB to 40MB.

-Users wanting a floppy drive could buy one as an external peripheral, although this shipped as standard with the two higher end models.
+Users wanting a floppy drive could buy one as an external peripheral, although this shipped as standard with the two higher-end models.
 Only the highest-end PowerBook 170 came with an active matrix display.
 All three models came with a built-in trackball for controlling the cursor, which was much remarked-upon at the time.

-An unexpectedly big hit for Apple
+PowerBooks: An unexpectedly big hit for Apple

 Did you own a PowerBook 100 series notebook?
-What was your first ever Apple laptop?
+What was your first Apple laptop?
 Leave your comments below.